Skip to Main Content

 • Automatic payment discount.
 If you sign up for automatic payments through a PNC account, you will receive 0.25 percent off your APR.

 • Large branch footprint.
 If you prefer in-person service, PNC could be a good option.
-It has more than 2,600 branches in 29 states.
+It has more than 2,600 branches in 27 states, plus the District of Columbia.
+However, if you do not live in one of those states, PNC loans aren’t available.

 • Undisclosed eligibility requirements.
 PNC does not specify its requirements when it comes to income and credit score.
 This makes it harder to determine whether you will qualify for a loan with the company.